 Limitation of Third Party Rights

-- Paragraph 10.5 above is intended to benefit the employees, members, and/or partners of Williamson & Croft LLP who may enforce that paragraph 10.5 above pursuant to the Contracts (Rights of Third Parties) Act 1999.
+- Paragraph 10.5 above is intended to benefit the employees, directors, and/or partners of Williamson Croft Accountants Ltd who may enforce that paragraph 10.5 above pursuant to the Contracts (Rights of Third Parties) Act 1999.

 - For the avoidance of doubt, the advice and information we provide to you as part of the Services is for your sole and exclusive use and not for any third party to whom you may communicate it unless we have expressly agreed in this Agreement that a specified third party may rely on our work.
 We accept no responsibility to third parties, including any group company to whom the Letter is not addressed, for any advice, information or material produced as part of our work for you which you make available to them.
 Subject to paragraphs 10.5 and 20 above, a party to this Agreement is the only person who has the right to enforce any of its terms and no rights or benefits are conferred on any third party under the Contracts (Rights of Third Parties) Act 1999.